tanvirIqbal/problem-solving-with-csharp/README.md

 Expected input and output
 SwapTwoNumbers(87, 45) → "Before: a = 87, b = 45; After: a = 45, b = 87"
 SwapTwoNumbers(-13, 2) → "Before: a = -13, b = 2; After: a = 2, b = -13"

+### Conditional Statements Problem 1
+Given an integer, write a method that returns its absolute value.
+Expected input and output
+AbsoluteValue(6832) → 6832
+AbsoluteValue(-392) → 392